21prompts/act/PROMPTS.md

 09:37:03 server.1 | 2025/02/06 09:37:03 db.go:141: Retrieved weather data: 01n

 Let's review openweathermap.md to ensure we have the correct data and are saving it correctly to the database.

+### Prompt 6.5

+We want to add a flag to the cli (main.go) to provide --lat and --lon and use that in weather.go to fetch data for user's location.